 Some examples of good financial habits include:

-- Signing onto your bank account online and checking your digits each week
+- Signing into your bank account online and checking your digits each week

 - Saving 10% of your income, automatically